SINTEF/PySilCam/README.md

 After installing, activate the silcam conda environment.
 Then run:

 '''bash
-conda install -c anaconda ipykernel python -m ipykernel install --user --name=silcam
+conda install -c anaconda ipykernel jupyter
 '''

 Then you should be able to see silcam as an available kernel after starting a Jupyter notebook